What happens in the bedroom typically stays in the bedroom, with one exception being when things aren't going well in there.

 Intraurethral therapy involves inserting a small drug pellet into the tip of the penis.

-"With this therapy, it only takes about 10 minutes for an erection to form — which can then last anywhere from 30 to 60 minutes," says Dr. Starke.
-"However, side effects of using a urethral suppository can include a burning sensation or very minor bleeding from the tip of the penis."
+"With this therapy, it only takes about ten minutes for an erection to form — which can then last for the duration of sexual activity," says Dr. Rozanski.
+"However, side effects of using a urethral suppository can include urethral pain or burning or very minor bleeding from the tip of the penis."

 4. Penile injections

-"Though a universally scary concept, penile injections involve a medicine that improves penile blood flow much better than the oral alternatives.
-The medicine is injected at the base of the penis using a very small needle.
-This is a self-injection, of course, although we routinely teach patients proper technique and perform the first injection in the clinic," says Dr. Starke.
+"Though a potentially scary concept, penile injections involve a medicine that improves penile blood flow better than oral medicines.
+The medicine is injected into the penis using a very small needle.
+This is a self-injection, although we routinely teach patients proper technique and perform the first injection in the clinic," says Dr. Rozanski.

 Side effects of this treatment, include: